marcoantonioni/bamoe9-oidc-processes/README.md

 ### Frontend application
 Open a first shell in the folder 'jbpm-frontend-jwt-security' and run the command <pre>quarkus dev</pre>

-The dev-services start a Keycloak container based on 'quay.io/keycloak/keycloak:25.0.6' according to dependency.
+The Quarkus dev-services start a Keycloak container based on 'quay.io/keycloak/keycloak:25.0.6' according to dependency.

 This Keycloak server is configured on port 44444 with custom realm defined in 'my-realm-1-realm.json'.